Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

-# Metrics Storybook design
+# Metrics Storybook
 > Feature description / User story.

-Storybook in JavaScript world is a tool for UI development.
-It makes development faster and easier in an isolated manner.
-It allows to browse a components library, view the different states, and interactively develop and test them.
+The Storybook is a tool for UI development that allows building UI components in isolation.
+It provides a convenient way to browsing a components library, viewing their different states and usecases, and interactively test them.
+Creating a UI library allows designers, project managers, and developers to collaborate in delivering the most beautiful and clear UI components.

-A similar concept we want to apply to the Metrics Storybook.

 ## Contents